Is Your Boxer at Risk? 9 Genetic Health Issues You Must Know About

 1. Aortic Stenosis

-Boxers can be born with aortic stenosis, or a narrow aortic valve, that forces the heart to work harder than usual when pumping blood.
-Any breed can be affected, but it is especially prevalent among Boxers.
+Boxers can be born with aortic stenosis or a narrow aortic valve that forces the heart to work harder than usual when pumping blood.
+Any breed can be affected, but this inherited disorder is especially prevalent among Boxers.

 Symptoms